How to watch the July 2 solar eclipse from anywhere in the world

 Originally published June 29.

-Discuss: How to watch the July 2 solar eclipse from anywhere in the world
+Discuss: How to watch the July 2 total solar eclipse from anywhere in the world

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.